HomeUS Coins1943-D Lincoln Copper Cent : A Collector's Guide

 • 1943 copper pennies weigh 3.11 grams

-• The “3” of the date of 1943 copper penny will be identical to the “3” on a steel cent
+• The “3” of the date of a 1943 copper penny will be identical to the “3” on a steel cent

 • The strike quality of all genuine 1943 copper pennies is sharp, with clear designer’s initials (V.D.B.) and raised rims.
 These details can be muted on worn coins, however.